Public Relations (Postgraduate)

-Recognized by industry as one of the country’s leading training grounds for PR professionals, the intensive two-semester Public Relations certificate program is focused on preparing you for your first day of internship and launching your career.
+Recognized by industry as one of the country’s leading training grounds for public relations (PR) professionals, the intensive two-semester Public Relations certificate program is focused on preparing you for your first day of internship and launching your career.
 You’ll learn to plan, develop and execute effective public relations strategies for conventional and new media by developing skills in media relations, social and digital media, event planning, presentation skills and public relations writing.
 Work with real clients in social media, strategic communications and research.
-Participate in practical public relations courses in organizational communications, marketing communications, public affairs, CSR and sustainability and change management.
+Participate in practical public relations courses in organizational communications, marketing communications, public affairs, corporate social responsibility (CSR), sustainability and change management.
 You’ll put your classroom learning into action with an eight-week internship at some of the Greater Toronto Area’s (GTA’s) – and Canada’s – leading companies and agencies.

 Experienced professors help you develop writing skills, public relations strategies, research and planning abilities plus the capability to use social and traditional media.
 Employers want to hire people who can work on teams and many assignments allow you to practice your communication, teamwork and leadership skills.